MankaranSingh/GSoC-2020/README.md

 	 This is important because, for example, the license of core code may be more 			important than the license of test code, example code, etc. Classifying the files into these help us to prioritize and emphasize on the licenses of certain categories.
 This is similar to the concept of "facets" from the Clearly Defined project.
 	 Different techniques to accomplish this task (including machine learning) would be discussed below.

 # Technical Details

  ## Programming Language Classification Task:

 **Note: All thing things written below have been verified and performed in the following [notebook](https://github.com/MankaranSingh/GSoC-2020/blob/master/Programming%20Language%20classification/notebooks/All%20Models.ipynb):**
-*The Dataset used in the notebook is not the one specified here*
+*The Dataset used in the notebook is not the one specified here.*

 Machine learning is replacing conventional methods of solving a specific problem but one cannot 'just replace' the conventional methods with some fancy machine learning algorithms the reason being: